MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-agents.md

 For more information, see [enable service log on](enable-service-logon.md).
 > - If before the upgrade an agent was installed using the push install method, after the upgrade the agent-managed computer is put into a pending update state and can be upgraded through the Operations console.
 Otherwise, the agent needs to be upgraded manually.

 When you upgrade an agent, the Operations Manager installer service runs and isn't removed until after the completion of the upgrade.
-If the agent upgrade fails, you might have to re-install the agent because the installer service wasn't properly removed.
-If you attempt to upgrade the agent again and it fails, you should re-install the agent after you've completed upgrading all features of Operations Manager.
+If the agent upgrade fails, you might have to reinstall the agent because the installer service wasn't properly removed.
+If you attempt to upgrade the agent again and it fails, you should reinstall the agent after you've completed upgrading all features of Operations Manager.

 > [!NOTE]
 > If you've Audit Collection Services (ACS) enabled for an agent prior to this upgrade, it's disabled as part of the agent upgrade process.
 ACS must be re-enabled after the upgrade completes.